 This is an often asked question:

-Are there any side effects of drinking decaffeinated coffee?
+Are there any side effects of drinking decaf coffee?

-So, what are the positive side effects ff decaffeinated coffee?
+What are the positive side effects of decaffeinated coffee?

 Decaffeinated coffee is rich in antioxidants.
 They can cause a neutralizing effect where they give up their own electrons and this reduces oxidative stress in the body and can help prevents risks of acquiring Type 2 diabetes.